American Computer Science League (ACSL)

 Introduction

-ACSL organizes computer science contests and computer programming contests for elementary, junior, and senior high school students.
-This year, our 41st year of continuous operation, over 300 teams in the United States, Canada, Europe, Africa and Asia are participating in various divisions.
+ACSL organizes computer programming and computer science contests for K-12 schools, organizations and local groups.
+The 2024-2025 school year will be our 47th year of continuous operation!
+Last year, about 8,000 students the United States, Canada, Europe, and Asia participated in the regular season competitions.
 ACSL is on the approved activities list of the National Association of Secondary School Principals (NASSP).
 ACSL is also an institutional member of the Computer Science Teachers Association.

 Official Website: www.acsl.org